kennyu/flight-rescheduler/DEMO_SCRIPT.md

 ### Part 1: System Introduction (30 seconds)

 **Script:**
-> "Welcome to the Flight Rescheduler v2!
+> "Welcome to the Flight Rescheduler!
 This is an AI-powered system that automatically monitors weather conditions for scheduled flight lessons, detects conflicts based on pilot training levels, and generates optimized reschedule suggestions.
 The system runs entirely on Convex for the backend with a real-time React frontend."

 **Actions:**
 - Scroll through dashboard overview